zhetai/motia/MVP-OPENSOURCE.md

    - **Testing & Debugging**: Launch tests and debug failing runs directly in the UI, with step-by-step insights.
 3. **Scope**
    - Workbench is primarily for **local development** and small-scale usage.
-   - For large-scale, multi-environment, multi-user scenarios, see **WistroHub** below.
+   - For large-scale, multi-environment, multi-user scenarios, see **MotiaHub** below.

 ---